-On July 2, 2010, the Company's shareholders adopted the Sohu 2010 Stock Incentive Plan, which provides for the issuance of up to 1,500,000 shares of common stock, including shares issued pursuant to the vesting and settlement of restricted share units and pursuant to the exercise of share options.
+On July 2, 2010, the Company's shareholders adopted the Sohu 2010 Stock Incentive Plan, which provides for the issuance of up to 1,500,000 shares of common stock, including stock issued pursuant to the vesting and settlement of restricted stock units and pursuant to the exercise of stock options.
 The maximum term of any stock right granted under the Sohu 2010 Stock Incentive Plan is ten years from the grant date.
 The Sohu 2010 Stock Incentive Plan will expire on July 1, 2020.
-As of March 31, 2016, 341,680 shares were available for grant under the Sohu 2010 Stock Incentive Plan.
+As of September 30, 2016, 360,930 shares were available for grant under the Sohu 2010 Stock Incentive Plan.

-i) Summary of share option activity
+i) Summary of stock option activity

-On February 7, 2015, the Company's Board of Directors approved contractual grants to members of the Company's management and key employees of options for the purchase of an aggregate of 1,068,000 shares of common stock, with nominal exercise prices of \$0.001.
-These share options vest and become exercisable in four equal installments over a period of four years, with each installment vesting upon the satisfaction of a service period requirement and certain subjective performance targets.
-These share options are substantially similar to restricted share units except for the nominal exercise price, which would be zero for restricted share units.
+On February 7, 2015 and May 1, 2016, the Company's Board of Directors approved contractual grants to members of the Company's management and key employees of options for the purchase of an aggregate of 1,068,000 and 13,000 shares of common stock, respectively, with nominal exercise prices of \$0.001.
+These stock options vest and become exercisable in four equal installments over a period of four years, with each installment vesting upon the satisfaction of a service period requirement and certain subjective performance targets.
+These stock options are substantially similar to restricted stock units except for the nominal exercise price, which would be zero for restricted stock units.

-Under ASC 718-10-25 and ASC 718-10-55, no grant date can be established for these share options until a mutual understanding is reached between the Company and the recipients clarifying the subjective performance requirements.
+Under ASC 718-10-25 and ASC 718-10-55, no grant date can be established for these stock options until a mutual understanding is reached between the Company and the recipients clarifying the subjective performance requirements.
 If the service inception date preceded the grant date, compensation expense should be accrued beginning on the service inception date, and re-measured on each subsequent reporting date before the grant date is established, based on the then-current fair value of the awards.
-To determine the fair value of these share options, the public market price of the underlying shares at each reporting date is used and a binomial valuation model is applied.
+To determine the fair value of these stock options, the public market price of the underlying shares at each reporting date is used and a binomial valuation model is applied.

-On February 7, 2016, 266,000 of these share options had been granted and had become vested, as a mutual understanding of the subjective performance targets had been reached between the Company and the recipients, the targets had been satisfied, and the service period requirements had been fulfilled.
-For the total of 266,000 granted share options, the cumulative share-based compensation expense has been adjusted and fixed based on the fair value at the grant date of \$11.3 million.
+On February 7, 2016, 253,250 of these stock options had been granted and had become vested, as a mutual understanding of the subjective performance targets had been reached between the Company and the recipients, the targets had been satisfied, and the service period requirements had been fulfilled.
+The cumulative share-based compensation expense for these granted stock options has been adjusted and fixed based on the fair value at the grant date of \$10.8 million.

-A summary of share option activity under the Sohu 2010 Stock Incentive Plan as of and for the three months ended March 31, 2016 is presented below:
+A summary of stock option activity under the Sohu 2010 Stock Incentive Plan as of and for the nine months ended September 30, 2016 is presented below: